best-practice-and-impact/ons-spark/ons-spark/ancillary-topics/r-udfs.md

 $ borough         <chr> "Redbridge", "Hammersmith And Fulham", "Hammersmith Anâ€¦
 ```
 ````
 If we check how this data has been partitioned, we can see that Spark has just taken arbitrary cuts of the data and split it across the partitions accordingly.
-There is no commonality between the data that is on one partition compared withthe next (for example, we don't have all of one type of animal or one calendar year on one partition and the rest on another).
+As we would expect, here is no commonality between the data that is on one partition compared with the next and we have a mixture of years, animals and boroughs in each partition.

 ````{tabs}
 ```{code-tab} r R